 “Studies comparing the two types indicate that brushing with an electric toothbrush is slightly more likely to help you achieve good oral health in the long-term, compared with manual brushes.
 As people tend to underbrush – at least two minutes is recommended with a fluoride toothpaste – an electric brush with a timer makes this easier.

 “Whatever your preference, it’s the way your brush that is more important than what you brush with.

 “If you prefer to use a manual toothbrush, choose one with a comfortable handle, soft bristles and a small head– because toothbrushes with hard bristles can damage soft oral tissue, and a small head will make it easier to clean those hard to reach areas at the back of the mouth.

 “It’s important to brush teeth with a fluoride toothpaste last thing at night and on one other occasion.

 What about battery?

-Battery operated brushes will offer a deep level clean than a manual because of the motorised action which tries to mimic an electric toothbrush.
+Battery operated brushes will offer a deep level clean than a manual because of the motorized action which tries to mimic an electric toothbrush.
 But ultimately isn’t as powerful.

-From first hand experience, I’ve found a basic electric toothbrush offers a better clean, better oral health and more comfort than using a manual toothbrush.
-When travelling, for convenience, I’ll often opt for a manual brush but within a few short days, despite no real discomfort from actual brushing, I inevitably end up with bleeding gums (which if it’s persistent, can lead to gum disease).
-I also find that overall, the electric toothbrush is able to reach my awkward wisdom teeth that sit at a funny angle and despite concern about the depth of clean, my dentist assures me that they’re looking good.
+From first hand experience, I’ve found a basic electric toothbrush offers a better clean, better oral health, and more comfort than using a manual toothbrush.
+When travelling, for convenience, I’ll often opt for a manual brush.
+However, within a few short days, despite no real discomfort from actual brushing, I inevitably end up with bleeding gums (which if it’s persistent, can lead to gum disease).
+I also find that overall, the electric toothbrush is able to reach my awkward wisdom teeth that sit at a funny angle and despite concerns about the depth of clean, my dentist assures me that they’re looking good.